gnois/luaty/README.md

 ```
 print 'a'           -- Error: '=' expected instead of 'a'.
 This is valid in Lua
-function f()        -- Error: use 'fn' instead of 'function'
+function f()        -- Error: use '->' instead of 'function'
 -> print('x')         -- Error: lambda -> must be an expression
 (-> print('x'))()     -- Ok, immediately invoked lambda